Walk 1143 - printer friendly version

 Hallin Fell from Martindale Church, Sandwick Walk

 Postcode CA10 2NF (approx. location only)

-The summit cairn is a sturdy piece of stonework and provided enough shelter to admire the extensive views.
+The summit cairn is a sturdy piece of stonework and provided enough shelter to admire the extensive views across the Lake District.
 Despite Hallin Fell's lowly stature, almost the whole of Ullswater can be seen, flanked on all sides by higher fells.
 We could see the snow being blown off Helvellyn and the other high tops to the west.
 Nearer to hand the fells of the High Street range shimmered with snow which had fallen the previous night.
 Away to the east the white tops of the Pennines could be easily seen in the clear cold air.

 No detailed description of the walk is necessary.
 After parking by the church, follow your nose upward over pleasant grassy paths to the cairn.
 If time permits spend a few minutes to visit St Peter's Church - what a beautiful location for worship!